 The maximum score in each game is 64 (8×6)+(2×8), and the previously mentioned killshot is available for scoring on the fifth and tenth throws of the match (typically players will swap targets after five throws to ensure an even playing experience).

-If that does not suit your fancy, here are a couple more games you can play for some variation on standard gameplay!
+Here are a couple more games you can play for some variation on standard gameplay.

 Around The World